Back to overview

 In that sense, we’re viewing it as an opportunity to make sure we’re giving our trainees the skills they need to be successful in the profession and our business.

-Aligning with our competency framework, we’ll be putting a bigger focus on other areas, including legal tech, project management and client relationships.
-Our aim is to incorporate a period of work experience with the firm in these areas prior to our trainees starting the formal qualifying work experience (QWE) aspect of the SQE.
+Aligning with our competency framework, as part of our qualifying work experience programme, we’ll be putting a bigger focus on other areas, including legal tech, project management and client relationships.

-Diversity and Inclusion sits at the heart of our firm’s values.
-A diverse and inclusive workplace, full of the richness of different perspectives, creates better ways of working.
+Equity, diversity and inclusion (EDI) sits at the heart of our firm’s values.
+We believe that a diverse and inclusive workplace, full of the wealth of different perspectives, creates better ways of working.

 Our clients and colleagues benefit from a more rounded, informed culture, making us a more innovative, resilient and sustainable business.

-We work hard to ensure that difference is visibly valued and welcomed, and that our people understand there’s so much to diversity and inclusion and it's not about a set of paper policies.
-Everything from our award-winning apprenticeship scheme, our Investors in people accreditation, our focus on health and wellbeing, to our #BeYourself campaign, underlines the importance of a visibly proactive and diverse and inclusive culture.
+We work hard to ensure that difference is visibly valued and welcomed, and that our people understand there’s so much to EDI and it's not about the policies.
+Everything from our award-winning apprenticeship scheme, our Investors in People accreditation, our focus on health and wellbeing, to our internal EDI networks and our #BeYourself campaign, underlines the importance of a visibly proactive and diverse and inclusive culture.

 Should candidates use examples of non-legal work experience in their applications?

 Yes, absolutely!
-We have a section on our application form that’s called ‘life experience’, rather than ‘work experience’.
-There’s more to a person than the legal experience they have had and applicants must not underestimate their non-legal work experience.
+We want to hear about your life experience rather than just your work experience.
+There’s more to a person than the legal experience they’ve had and applicants must not underestimate their non-legal work experience.
 There are a lot of things that can shape and help candidates to develop important transferable skills that could be invaluable to WBD, so if you can evidence these then we want to hear about it!

 How important is commercial awareness and how can candidates show they have this skill in their applications?